An exploration on commitment, trust, and growth.

 Even if it is not your ideal life, you can always choose it.
 No matter what your life is, choosing it changes everything.
 I think you need to work on transitioning out of doing [x].
 The self that committed to doing [x] has moved on.
 The self that is here and present needs to deal with the consequences of the past, but is not a slave to it.
 How we spend our days is, of course, how we spend our lives3.
 What we do with this hour and that one is what we are doing.
 What can you do to make your days meaningful?
 I think [y].

-[The two sat in silence, their silhouettes indistinguishable in the fading sunlight.]
+[Slowly, their silhouettes became indistinguishable in the fading sunlight.]

 Thank you for your company, your space, and your time.
 I want to take the necessary time to ease out of [x] and to do it with care and tenderness.